Early-Career Research Fellowship

 Fellows are selected based on a set of review criteria.
 Factors that contribute to an applicant’s likelihood for success include:

-- Come from an area of research including social and behavioral sciences, health sciences and medicine, engineering and physical sciences, earth and life sciences, and interdisciplinary scientific fields relevant to one or more initiatives of the Gulf Research Program.
+- Hold an eligible degree (PhD, ScD, EngD, MD, DrPH, or DVM) in the social and behavioral sciences, health sciences and medicine, engineering and physical sciences, earth and life sciences, or interdisciplinary scientific fields relevant to a Gulf Research Program initiative.

 - Be affiliated with a non-federal U.S. institution that has a valid tax ID number.